hoge-rileous/hoge-yard-sale/README.md

 ## Market Takers

 Takers first identify a vendor contract to interact with.
 The VendorFactory emits VendorCreated events.
-Then call vendorBid() and vendorAsk() on the individual vendors to get the order sizes.
+Then call vendorBid() and vendorAsk() on the individual vendors to get the overall order sizes.

 * Call buyQuote(amountETH) to find out how much HOGE the vendor will sell you.
 * Call buyHOGE() with that value on the message to execute the buy.